Interstate vs. Intrastate Trucking: A Carrier’s 2026 Guide

 Interstate vs. intrastate trucking: what are the differences?

 What’s the difference between interstate and intrastate trucking?
-First, we have to look at the interstate vs. intrastate trucking definition.
+First, let’s look at the actual definitions of interstate vs. intrastate trucking.

 Interstate trucking

-Interstate trucking carriers can haul freight that crosses state or national borders, including anywhere in the U.S., Canada, or Mexico.
+Interstate trucking covers any freight that crosses a state or national border, including loads moving anywhere in the U.S., Canada, or Mexico.

 Intrastate trucking